Buyers Guide to Pure Vermont Maple Syrup

 Storage tips: Always refrigerate your syrup after opening.
 You can store it in your freezer to prevent crystallization.
 You can freeze and thaw any number of times - just thaw completely, mixing in any condensation on top before each use.

 Our Maple Products

 How We Make It

 Freezing night followed by warm days causes the sap to flow.
-We usually will start our sugaring season in March and last about six weeks.
-Snow on the ground insulates the trees from the cold nights and the warm days needed to produce sap.
+We usually will start our sugaring season in March and lasts about six weeks.
+Snow on the ground insulates the trees from the cold nights and the warm days are needed to produce sap.
 We sometimes have to wear snowshoes in the woods if the snow is deep.

 This is a spout and tubing ready to collect the sap.
-Tapping trees with this conservative method protect the trees from being harmed.
+Tapping trees with this conservative method protects the trees from being harmed.
 After the season is over, the taps are removed and the tree will seal up and heal.
 New tap holes are drilled in the maple tree each year.

 We have modernized our operation to maple tubing that is strung from the maple tree to a main line.
 The sap drips from the tree on warm days when the conditions are right.
 Depending on the size of the maple tree, spouts and tubing are run from the tree to the main line to connect to the vacuum pump.

 The sap is collected into a large holding tank and stored until there is enough in the tank to transport to the sugar house.
-We pump the sap from the holding tanks to gathering tanks from our Morgan and Lake Road locations and then transport it to our sugar house.
+We pump the sap from the holding tanks to gathering tanks from our Morgan and Lake Road locations and then transport to our sugar house.

 The sap is pumped from the gathering tanks into a storage tank ready to be processed.
 It is then processed by the reverse osmosis and stored until it is ready to boil.